-Gibraltar Point Lighthouse on the Toronto Islands is today tucked amongst the trees and away from the shore it once stood so close to.
+Gibraltar Point Lighthouse on Toronto Island is today tucked amongst the trees, away from the shore it once stood so close to.

 Construction of the Lighthouse